 Alfalfa Meal – This can be found as rabbit food or hay bales.
-Alfalfa is a complete NPK fertilizer and is packed with loads of micronutrients and helpful hormones.
+Alfalfa meal is a complete NPK fertilizer and is packed with loads of micronutrients and helpful hormones.

 Tomatoes planted in compost and dressed with an alfalfa mulch cover thrive very well.
 Mulch tomatoes to help reduce moisture loss from evaporation.

 Seaweed – If you live near the beach, try feeding your tomato plants seaweed; they might be low in NPK but has over 60 trace elements that are crucial for fruits formation.